2017 Western Carolina University Master of Fine Arts Exhibition:

 Reception: Friday, February 10, 2 - 4 pm

 The third annual group exhibition of Master of Fine Arts candidates at Western Carolina University is sure to bring novelty and cutting edge contemporary practice into The Bascom’s main gallery.
-Artists and WCU faculty, Tom Ashcraft and Morgan Kennedy, provide students with experience in exhibition planning, designing, and installation techniques.
+Artists and WCU faculty Tom Ashcraft and Morgan Kennedy, work with Director of Community Outreach Will Barclift, in curating this show.

 WCU Master of Fine Arts Students